 The condos and penthouse condos face views of Lady Bird Lake, and the Texas Hill Country, in close proximity to downtown.
 Amenities include concierge service, infinity-edge pool, gym, outdoor gaming area, gardening space, a dog park, a therapeutic dipping pool, bistro seating, a walking path, outdoor grills, on-site restaurant/bar, and garage parking.
 Residents can walk to the shops/bars on Rainey Street, the boardwalk of miles of lakeside hiking, and bike trails.

-Atelier is a 41-story residential building set in the heart of the Dallas Arts District that embraces the neighborhood’s rich assortment of cultural destinations, including the adjacent Nasher Sculpture Center and Meyerson Symphony Center.
-Atelier occupies the district’s final piece of undeveloped real estate.
+This high-rise is a 41-story residential building set in the heart of the Dallas Arts District that embraces the neighborhood’s rich assortment of cultural destinations, including the adjacent Nasher Sculpture Center and Meyerson Symphony Center.
+It occupies the district’s final piece of undeveloped real estate.
 Inside the building will be 364 luxury residential units and 52 mixed-income artists’ lofts, including 43 affordable artist residences, and 553 parking spaces.

 Built over a fifty-five-year period beginning in 1924, Lone Star Gas Lofts was a four building complex on a full city block with two of the buildings being art deco masterpieces designed by Lang & Witchell, one of Dallas’ great architects of the first half of the 20th century.